bieehoang/bamboo_store/README.md

 ![bamboo_store](https://user-images.githubusercontent.com/99249759/197255911-4e76d4ae-313d-498f-9b1c-de7fb508376d.jpg)

 >
+# BAMBOO_STORE
-# A web store I build for workshop, a store of a fashion brand.
+## A web store build for workshop, a store of a fashion brand.
 >To see it you can copy the link I wrote here and paste in any browsers you are using.

 ## PREVIEW